trixi-framework/libtrixi/docs/src/index.md

 this.
 If you skip this step, everything will work as usual, but some things might run slightly slower.

-### Experimental support direct compilation of the Julia sources
+### Experimental support for direct compilation of the Julia sources
 There is _experimental_ support for compiling the Julia sources in LibTrixi.jl to a shared library with a C interface.
 This is possible with the use of the Julia package [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).